2i2c-org/docs/about/pricing/comparison.md

 Right to Replicate
 : All of 2i2c's infrastructure is entirely open-source and community-driven.
   We design our service with [the Right to Replicate](https://2i2c.org/right-to-replicate/) in mind from start to finish.

+User portability
+: 2i2c's managed hubs are designed to run on community standards in tools and workflows.
+We believe that the user's experience should mirror the best-practice in the open source community, and have as little 2i2c-specific workflows as possible.

 OSS Support
 : As a mission-driven organization, 2i2c has an obligation to support open source communities that it utilizes in its infrastructure.
 We design our workflow to do most of our improvements by making upstream contributions in open source projects.